cuiyongbo/hello-world/my_wiki/programmer_note/memcached_note.rst

 Installing it does not automatically accelerate or cache any of your data:
 **Your applications need to be programmed to utilize the service.**

+The key features of Memcached are as follows −

+   - Memcached server is a big hash table.
+   - It significantly reduces the database load
+   - It is perfectly efficient for websites with high database load.
+   - It is a client-server application over TCP or UDP.

+Memcached is not −

+   - a persistent data store
+   - a database
+   - application-specific
+   - a large object cache
+   - fault-tolerant or highly available

 .. toctree::

     memcached/memcached_introduction